Chapter Three

 Sallah smiled in bemusement.
 “You mean other than yourselves?”

-The women gave him a stony look.
+The women both gave him a stony look.

 Short Round and Sallah looked around the chapel and smirked to themselves.
 While the bride’s side of the church housed a contingent of well-dressed and groomed middle and upper class folks, Indy’s side told a different story.
 While there were some of that ilk, it was for the most part a wilder, more worldly group of guests from all points of the globe, more diverse than New York City.
 Elaine’s acquaintances eyed them with suspicion, and some of them returned the favor.